RobKohr/nemo-docs/driver-setup.md

 ## Using Firefox

-All that is necessary in order to use Firefox is that you've got an appropriate version of the Firefox browser for the version of selenium-webdriver that `nemo` is currently using.
+All that is necessary in order to use Firefox is that you've got an appropriate version ([Version 35](https://ftp.mozilla.org/pub/firefox/releases/35.0/)) of the Firefox browser for the version of selenium-webdriver that `nemo` is currently using.
 Sometimes, you may need to forego a Firefox update in order to ensure that your `nemo` test environment continues to work.